mattduck/dotfiles/README.md

 ## Third party stuff

+- Vim plugins are installed with `:BundleInstall`.

+- Emacs plugins are installed on startup.

-- Submodules are used for code that belongs in the repo:
+- Submodules are used for other code that belongs in the dotfiles repo:

     - Plugins that can't be installed by eg. Vundle / ELPA.